Topics we will cover in this section:

 Each prescription drug plan has its own formulary, or list of drugs that it covers.
 Drugs in the formulary are placed in different Tiers reflecting their costs.
 Tier 1 is usually for generics and has the lowest cost-sharing amounts.
 Tiers 2 through 5 contain brand-name and specialty drugs, which generally have higher out-of-pocket cost-sharing amounts.

-You can search drugs in the 2020 drug formulary or use Medicare’s Plan Finder tool.
+To find out if your plan covers your medications, you can search drugs in the 2021 drug formulary or use Medicare’s Plan Finder tool.
 To get the most accurate information, check your plan’s Evidence of Coverage (EOC) for all the details of what drugs it will cover.

 What Part D MUST Cover